Dangerous Goods / Prohibited Items

 For safety reasons you cannot carry the following items in either of your Checked Baggage or Cabin Baggage:

-- Corrosives: acids, alkalis, wet cell batteries, mercury and apparatus containing mercury;
+- Corrosives: acids, alkalis, wet cell batteries (for mobility aid batteries see below), mercury and apparatus containing mercury;

 - Compressed gases: flammable, non-flammable or poisonous such as camping gas, butane, propane, oxygen and aqualung cylinders;